finos/datahelix/docs/GettingStarted.md

 ## Creating your first profile

-We are going to work thro-ugh creating a profile to generate random personal data about some test users.
+We are going to work through creating a profile to generate random personal data about some test users.

 Profiles are JSON files that describe the data you want to generate.
 They are composed of: